PREVIOUSLY ON… SURVIVOR!

 “Charlotte,” Jeff says, “we’ve heard a few different criteria for what makes someone a threat.
 Hearing what Koryok has to say, where does that leave you, as a member of Yenisei?
 How do you use that information to your benefit?”

 “Jeff, it’s not much different from last time,” Charlotte says, “in that we have all been trying as hard as we possibly can to get someone from Koryok to maybe consider working with us.
 We’ve got three loyal votes that we are more than happy to make use of if we get to stay for a little longer in the game, so the best pitch I can make is that I don’t care how they want to define a threat, I’ll vote for any type of threat if I’m just given a chance.
-I want to stay in this game and I’m willing to play with whoever is willing to play with whoever from Koryok is willing to play with me in return.
+I want to stay in this game and I’m willing to play with with whoever from Koryok is willing to play with me in return.
 Right now all I can pray for is that someone sees an opportunity to make a move for themselves using our numbers.”